UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/image-types.md

 ## Runtime images

+{% include alerts/info.html content="Interested in building or obtaining a runtime image?
+Take a look at the [available sources of runtime images](../obtaining-images/image-sources#sources-of-unreal-engine-runtime-images)." %}

 Unreal Engine runtime images are used for running packaged Unreal projects.
 These images are typically **base images**, which means they are designed to act as a foundation that is then extended by developers who build other container images atop them.
 (In the case of Unreal Engine runtime images specifically, this extension takes the form of providing the files for the packaged Unreal project that you want to run in a container.)
 They contain the following: